Svampis/EM-Imagenet/README.md

 ```
 pip3 install matplotlib
 ```
-This will print the various metrics that were taken and also produce graphs and confusion matrices in ./results/
+This will print the various metrics that were taken and also produce graphs and confusion matrices and labeled image filenames in ./results/